1:00 pm US Eastern Time

 In light of the undermining of environmental health protections under the Trump administration, it is a critical moment in history to ensure that science is at the foundation of policy decisions.
 What is the state of science in policy, and what does science do to inform policy makers?
 What can be done to guarantee that research is conducted and published without undue influence, censorship, or distortion?
 Why is science a field of public service?

-Join us on Tuesday, June 13, 2017, at 10:00am Pacific/1:00pm Eastern for our CHE Partnership webinar discussing the Scientific Integrity Act (S. 338/H.R.
+On Tuesday, June 13, 2017, at 10:00am Pacific/1:00pm Eastern, our CHE Partnership webinar discussed the Scientific Integrity Act (S. 338/H.R.
 1358).
 Introduced on February 7, 2017 and sponsored by Senator Bill Nelson (D-FL) and Congressman Paul D. Tonko (D-NY), the bill aims to codify Obama-era policies of 24 federal agencies that maintain open communication of scientific research results by federal scientists and prohibit the manipulation or suppression of research results.
-We will learn about the impetus for the bill, the proposed implementation, the importance of data sharing, and the implications of the suppression of research results to the field of environmental health.
+We learned about the impetus for the bill, the proposed implementation, the importance of data sharing, and the implications of the suppression of research results to the field of environmental health.

 Congressman Paul D. Tonko (D-NY) represents New York’s 20th Congressional District, including the communities of Albany, Schenectady, Troy, Saratoga Springs and Amsterdam.
 He represents all of Albany and Schenectady Counties and parts of Montgomery, Rensselaer and Saratoga Counties.
 He is serving his fifth term, after first being sworn into Congress in 2009.